Sohit1991/K8sAssignmt/README.md

 6.)
 YAML Files in folder "YAML" in solution structure and Docker file is also in code repository

 7.)
-During the video, copied some text from Notepad like for load-generator and POST API request
+During the video, copied some text from Notepad like for load-generator and POST API request which is not recorded